spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 # {{ title }}

 Deck 5 consists of two areas, Engineering and Life Support, both controlled by #OpsUnion.
-Engineering is a hive of activity, full of engineers bustling around the three reactors that power the station, while the Chief tries to deal with damage caused by the fighting.
+Engineering is a hive of activity, full of engineers bustling around the three reactors that power the station, while the Chief Engineer tries to deal with damage caused by the fighting.
 Life Support is a confusing tangle of pipes and ducting, where the Technician is dealing with a serious coolant leak that could lead to the station exploding.

 <figure>
   <a href="/images/history-channel/deck-05-labels@2490.webp">